eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 **:grey_question: Command explanation**

 > `helm install` is used to install a chart in Kubernetes using Helm.
-> > `--set COMPONENT_1.enabled=true,COMPONENT_2.enabled=true` Enables the components by setting their respecive enabled values to true.
+> > `--set COMPONENT_1.enabled=true,COMPONENT_2.enabled=true` Enables the components by setting their respective enabled values to true.
 >
 > > `umbrella` is the release name for the chart.
 >